Child Custody Lawyers in Destin

 - Flexibility: The ability to adapt and cope with shifting responsibilities can be a factor in determining which parent is better equipped to handle custody.

 - Domestic Violence: If one parent has been accused of domestic violence, the court will take that into consideration in protecting the safety of the child.

 - Parental Plan: The court may look at specific arrangements and actions a parent has taken as evidence to determine their readiness to care for the child.

-No matter what your circumstances are, you can trust our Destin family law professionals at The Virga Law Firm, P.A. to advocate on your behalf.
+No matter what your circumstances are, you can trust our Destin child custody lawyers at The Virga Law Firm, P.A. to advocate on your behalf.
 We know that custody cases can be emotional, but we promise to keep you informed and consider your best interests every step of the way.

 Going through a divorce?
 Call (800) 822-5170 and let The Virga Law Firm, P.A. handle your custody case.
 We’re available 24/7 by phone or you can contact us online to schedule a consultation.